EM-KLEEN RF plasma cleaner

 The system flow controller automatically adjusts gas flow rate to maintain user-specified pressure levels inside the plasma cleaner chamber, with a miniature pressure sensor constantly monitoring the chamber pressure.
 The sensor can be used as a safety interlock trigger in “safe” operation mode and to count specimen loading events using the SmartSchedule™ feature.

 EM-KLEEN has an integrated cooling fan to ensure high-power, high-speed cleaning without causing source overheating.
 A temperature sensor also provides interlock protection against source overheating during prolonged cleaning at high power.
 The plasma strength sensor measures the plasma strength in real time, meaning that users are no longer left to guess the plasma status.

 SmartSchedule™ – optimising process schedules

-SmartSchedule™ is a unique and useful function built into the EM-KLEEN controller which allows the user to set up optimal cleaning schedules to suit their workflow.
+SmartSchedule™ is a unique and very useful function built into the EM-KLEEN controller, which allows the user to set up optimal cleaning schedules to suit their workflow.
 Cleaning schedules are set based on time intervals or the number of specimen loading events.
-For example, if an SEM or FIB/SEM has no loadlock chamber, then the specimen chamber will be vented during specimen loading.
-Since EM-KLEEN plasma cleaner has an embedded pressure sensor, it can detect the pressure events during specimen loading and count the number of specimens processed.
-An example of user-defined schedules could be: run recipe 1 after five days or after EM-KLEEN has processed 10 specimens, or run recipe 1 after 60 minutes and repeat the process 20 times.
+For example, if an SEM or FIB-SEM has no loadlock chamber, then the specimen chamber will be vented during specimen loading.
+Since the EM-KLEEN plasma cleaner has an embedded pressure sensor, it can detect the pressure events during specimen loading and count the number of specimens processed.
+Examples of user-defined schedules could be: run recipe 1 after five days or after EM-KLEEN has processed 10 specimens, or run recipe 1 after 60 minutes and repeat the process 20 times.